 Similar to Guruvayur, here also the Lord is worshipped as child Krishna (Unnikrishnan).
 It has a close connection with the Guruvayur temple.
 It is believed that the idol of Sri Krishna from Guruvayur was brought here to keep it safe when Tippu Sultan raided Guruvayur in 1789.

 Thunjathu Ezhuthachan, the father of Malayalam language has created his famous work Adhyathma Ramayana in this temple.
 The great Kerala artist Kunchan Nambiar started Ottan Thullal, a wonderful performing art form, in this temple.
 Ambalappuzha Arattu is the popular festival celebrated which lasts for ten days during March/April.

 Nearest railway station is Alappuzha.
 Nearest airport is Cochin International airport at 64 km away.

 Do not forget the Dress Code

-Most of the temples in Kerala insist a strict dress code to be followed while entering the temple.
+Most of the temples of Kerala insist a strict dress code to be followed while entering the temple.
 Men should wear mundu (dhoti), but should not wear shirts.
-Women can wear sari or half sari and blouse, skirt and blouse, set dhoti and blouse, or other dresses as appropriate to their age.
+Women can wear sari or half sari and blouse, long skirt and blouse, set dhoti and blouse, or other dresses as appropriate to their age.
 Salwar Kameez or modern dresses are not allowed.